exakat/exakat-docs/Reference/Rules/Constants/ConditionedConstants.rst

 Conditioned Constants
 +++++++++++++++++++++

-  Indicates if a constant will be defined only if a condition is met.
+  This rule indicates when a constant is defined if a condition is met.
+Several definitions of a global constant are possible in the code: using conditions, it is possible to have only one defined during execution.

 .. code-block:: php